sjbouwman/sqlaudit/README.md

 ```

 ### `Serializers`
 The `Serializers` class provides automatic serialization and deserialization of values stored in the audit tables.
 Common Python types such as `int`, `float`, `str`, `bool`, `list`, `dict`, `datetime`, and `UUID` are supported out of the box.
-For custom types, you **must** register your own handlers using `Serializers.register_custom_handler()`, which will override the built-in behavior.
+For custom types, you <ins>must</ins> register your own handlers using `Serializers.register_custom_handler()`, which will override the built-in behavior.
 This makes auditing simpler, ensures correct type restoration, and reduces the need for manual conversions.

 #### Example Usage
 ```python